 - by clicking the 'Add Action' button in a Question object; this will add an Action object to the scene and will automatically link it to that Question object

-- by selecting the 'Action' menu entry from the 'Other Objects' sub-menu of the X-Particles menu in Cinema 4D; this will add an Action object to the scene but you will have to link it to a Question or other object yourself if required
+- by selecting the 'Action' menu entry from the 'Utilities' sub-menu of the X-Particles menu in Cinema 4D; this will add an Action object to the scene but you will have to link it to a Question or other object yourself if required

 - by clicking an 'Add Action' button which is present in several modifiers and other objects

-Important: Action objects have no effect on any particles until they are added to the Actions list of a Question object (or in some cases a modifier or other object).
-Note that more than one Question can make use of the same Action if desired simply by dragging the Action into each Question object you want to carry out this Action.
+Important: Action objects have no effect on any particles until they are added to the Actions list of a Question object or in some cases a modifier or other object.
+Note that more than one Question or other object can make use of the same Action if desired simply by dragging the Action into each Question or other object you want to carry out this Action.

 You can change the Action at any time by first choosing the general type of Action from the 'Action Type' menu and then choosing the desired Action from the secondary menu below the 'Action Type' menu.

 Note that you can turn off an Action at any time by disabling it in the Object Manager (so the green tick turns to a red cross), or by disabling any Question objects or modifiers which use the Action.

 It is most strongly recommended that you rename the Action objects you create to reflect what they do.
 In a complex setup you might have numerous Actions, and picking the correct one to change its parameters can be difficult.
 To help you a little, the icon in the Object Manager against each Action object will change depending on the type of Action selected, but a meaningful name is even more helpful.